 June in Banff

-Things start to pick up in June as the lakes and rivers transition into the stunning turquoise blue colour and the temperature begins to rise.
-Water sports and activities like whitewater rafting and kayaking grow in popularity.
-It’s a great time for hikes and picnics—locals tend to come out of their shells in June and patios are hopping.
+June is a great time for hikes and picnics — locals tend to come out of their shells in June and patios are hopping.
 With the long days and late evenings, Banff is active from dawn to dusk.
-It’s one of the most popular times to visit, and high season starts midway through the month.
+It’s one of the most popular times to visit, with peak season beginning midway through the month.

 Photo: Get on the water at Lake Minnewanka.